 The Soft Power 30 index shows Denmark in the 11th position, gaining two places since the last report and maintaining a stable performance in the last three reports.
 This index gives Denmark a very high score in the areas of government (6th), education (6th) and enterprises (6th).

-Interstingly, the Elcano Global Presence and Soft Power 30 studies differ considerably in their assessment of Denmark’s global presence and soft power.
+Interstingly, the Elcano Global Presence, Soft Power 30 and Global Soft Power studies differ considerably in their assessment of Denmark’s global presence and soft power.

 Denmark in web searches

 In the Digital Country Index, Denmark does not rank well (39th position) when it comes to number of online searches (compared to other countries in the region).
 However, it’s performance seems to be getting better, as the country gained five positions since the last report.

 The Travel & Tourism Competitiveness Index by the OECD shows that Denmark is relatively low ranked when compared to other countries in Europe, placed in the 31st position.
 This means a loss of four positions, compared to the 2015 edition.